Almoullim/background_location/README.md

 A Flutter plugin to get location updates in the background for both Android and iOS (Requires iOS 10.0+).
 Uses `CoreLocation` for iOS and `FusedLocationProvider` for Android

-PS: This project was originaly created by [@shah-xad](https://github.com/shah-xad/flutter_background_location) for Android only.

 ## Getting Started

 **1:** Add this to your package's pubspec.yaml file: